 Do you think irresistible can’t-get-enough pretzel bites are too difficult to make at home?
 Think again!
 This easy recipe for homemade pretzel bites will have you baking up pretzels for afternoon snacks, party trays, and comfort food on occasions when you can’t make it through the day without carb-loaded contentment.

 The soft pretzel bite fun starts with the yeast-risen bread dough, which has a subtle butter flavor and a hint of brown sugar sweetness.
 After you bring the simple combination of ingredients together, use some muscle to knead the dough for 10 minutes (consider this a calorie-burning bonus before you nosh a dozen or two soft pretzel bites!).
-Set it aside, and two to three hours later, you’ll have an airy dough that is ready to be transformed into pretzel bite perfection.
+Set it aside, and 2-3 hours later, you’ll have an airy dough ready to be transformed into pretzel bite perfection.

 Once you divide the dough and roll it into long ropes, cut your pretzel bites.
 They may look bland and uninteresting at this point, but in just a few minutes, they’ll be in the oven, and you’ll be entranced by their salt-flecked deep brown color and heady aroma.